InfoSecInnovations/concierge/README.md

 ### Launch from Configurator

-As well as installing, the web-based Configurator gives you some options to launch Concierge.
+As well as installing, the web-based Configurator gives you some options to launch Shabti.

-The "Launch Concierge" button shouldn't be used to test local changes to the Python scripts as this uses the image from the Docker Hub.
+The "Launch Shabti" button shouldn't be used to test local changes to the Python scripts as this uses the image from the Docker Hub and not your local files.

-"Launch Local Code (Docker)" will build the local files into a Docker image and put it up in a container mimicking the production environment.
+"Launch X Locally (Docker)" will build the local files into a Docker image and put it up in a container mimicking the production environment.
 You should always try your code here before submitting a PR as there are some minor differences with how the components communicate with each other within Docker compared to running the code locally.
 The first build can be slow, but the Python dependencies will be cached making subsequent builds much faster.

-"Launch Local Code (Python)" is a straightforward way to
+"Launch X Locally (Python)" is a straightforward way to run the Python code directly from your local files.

-### Visual Studio Code

-Install Shiny for Python VSCode extension.

-Run Shiny for Python VSCode extension from `concierge_shiny/app.py`.

-You can also access the URL by pasting it into another browser.

-At this time it doesn't seem to be possible to use HTTPS while launching from VSCode.

-#### With authentication

-Authentication doesn't play very nicely with VSCode, however it is still possible to use it.

-- Manually configure the port used by Shiny in the extension configuration to match the one you chose during install.
-- Access the web app through your browser, not through the built-in VSCode one.

-This does offer the advantage of hot reloading and being able to use the debugger while testing authentication.
+### Launch API in dev mode with reloading

+- Navigate to `docker_containers/concierge_api`
+- Enable the virtual environment
+- Navigate to the `app` subdirectory
+- `fastapi dev app.py`

+You will see in the command line that the Swagger UI is available, this is really useful for testing out the REST API functions.

 ## CLI ##

-While we're currently more focused on the GUI element, we have provided some CLI scripts to be able to perform some functions without launching the web app.
-We haven't yet included these in our automated test coverage, so please let us know if you're trying to use them and having issues.

-One notable feature is that the `loader` script loads an entire directory of documents which the GUI is currently unable to do.

-To use them you can navigate to the `cli` subdirectory.

-Make sure you are running inside the virtual environment created during installation.

-Call commands like this: `python -m <script_name> <options>`.
-Use the `-h` or `--help` option to see what the options are.

-If your instance of Concierge has RBAC enabled the CLI runs with full admin privileges, so use with care!
-If there's demand for it we may consider adding proper login to be able to use the CLI with a user account.

-Available commands:
-- `loader`
-- `web_loader`
-- `prompter`
-- `list_collections`
-- `list_documents`
-- `delete_collection`
-- `delete_document`
+Shabti now ships with a standalone executable for the Command Line Interface and the syntax has been completely revamped.
+We will add proper documentation for this, but you can call the executable with the `-h` flag to see which commands exist and how to use them.
+The CLI executable must be in the same directory as the main executable and will only work after you've installed Shabti.

 ## Known Issues

-- Startup of the Concierge service can be quite slow, this appears to be especially so when running in Docker for some reason.
+- Startup of the Shabti API service can be quite slow, this appears to be especially so when running in Docker for some reason.
 We believe it's due to one of the AI related dependencies, we will review this problem at some point as there may be alternative frameworks we could use.

 ## Want to get involved? ##